TobiasSekan/SolutionExtension/README.md

 vsCode extension for Visual Studio solution files (*.sln)

-## New in 1.4.0
+## New in 1.5.0

+New:

-* CodeLens on project lines for "Project" nested in "Project".
+* CodeLens - Open project file and project folder from CodeLens on project lines.
-* Show error for project GUIDs that used by another projects.
-* Show error for unknown project type GUIDs.
+* Show Error
-* Show warning for project names that used by another projects.
+  * When files paths in `ProjectSection(SolutionItems)` was not found.
+  * When a configurations under `GlobalSection(ProjectConfigurationPlatforms)` is not defined.
+    * They must defined in `GlobalSection(SolutionConfiguration)`

+Improvements:

-* Show warning when module words have not correct PascalCase
+* Show warning when project path have a extension, but it is a solution folder.
-  * For `Project`, `EndProject`, `ProjectSection`, `EndProjectSection`
-  * And `Global`, `EndGlobal`, `GlobalSection`, `EndGlobalSection`
+* Show more useful warning message for more times nested projects.

+Changes:

+* Found project GUIDs in lower case are now a info instead of an error.
+* Rename `Project type` to `Type` to save space in CodeLens line on projects
+* Remove leftover from vsCode beginners extension example

+Fixes:

-* Show info for solution folders, when name is used by another projects.
+* Show warning for all lines with more times nested projects.
-* Show the line number of the other usage in the diagnostic tooltip in nested project definition.
-* Check file extension `.vcxitems` too (should be `C++` project)
-* Code completion and syntax highlight for keyword `SharedMSBuildProjectFiles`.
-* CodeLens on project lines show no "Project type ..." instead of type only.
+* Project path that start with a ".." have no syntax highlight.

 ## Picture